pinnaculum/levior/README.md

 > *Pāpiliō levior est ave* (The butterfly is lighter than the bird)

 *levior* (latin word meaning *lighter*) is a web (HTTP/HTTPs) to Gemini proxy.
-It converts web pages on-the-fly to the [gemtext](https://geminiprotocol.net/docs/gemtext.gmi) format, allowing you to browse regular web pages with any Gemini browser without having to suffer the heavyness associated with certain technologies of the modern web.
+It converts web pages (as well as Atom/RSS feeds) on-the-fly to the [gemtext](https://geminiprotocol.net/docs/gemtext.gmi) format, allowing you to browse regular web pages with any Gemini browser without having to suffer the heavyness associated with certain technologies of the modern web.